nengo/nengo-fpga/docs/getting-started.rst

 .. rst-class:: compact

-1. Get the your board NengoFPGA ready using the :ref:`device-specific board setup documentation <board-setup>`.
+First, get the your board NengoFPGA ready using the :ref:`device-specific board setup documentation <board-setup>`.
+Once your board is set up, do the following steps on the PC connected to the board:

-#. :ref:`Install NengoFPGA <software-install>`.
+1. :ref:`Install NengoFPGA <software-install>`.
 #. :ref:`Edit the NengoFPGA config file <nengofpga-config>` to match your setup.
 #.
 Test NengoFPGA by running the ID extractor script: